Skip to main content

 git log --oneline "$(git describe --tags --abbrev=0)..HEAD"

 GitHub Releases should include a clear, hand-written release note (not just a verbatim copy of CHANGELOG.md).
 Use the changelog and commit history as inputs, then write a concise, user-facing summary of what changed since the last published GitHub Release.
+Because only minor releases are tagged, this range is the full set of patch-bump commits that must be reflected in the release notes.
+The release entry itself must target the canonical vX.Y.0 tag.
+Do not publish releases against patch tags or bare tags.
 Option A: Use the changelog entry as the release body.

-1. Extract the new vX.Y.Z section into release-notes.md (manual or script).
+1. Extract the new vX.Y.0 section into release-notes.md (manual or script).

 2. Create the release with a title and notes file: